 • Child and dependent care expenses

-• You can easily file your taxes using MyFreeTaxes.com from your mobile phone, tablet or computer.
+You can file your taxes from your phone, tablet or computer.
 The platform guides you through the process to guarantee you get your maximum refund.
+Most filers complete their taxes in under one hour, saving the $200 fee most paid tax preparers charge.

 How do I connect?